top of page

 too dry as ants don't like water and will make nests in dry soils, dead branches and holes and cavities where the dry conditions suit them.

 Recommended Treatment - Spray with our Mint pesticide free spray to kill ants and nests on plant and in hole cavities.
 Fill holes and cavities with our Plumeria repair paste to stop easy access to pests like ants.
-Place a one inch wide ring of Vaseline around the trunk to prevent ants from climbing the plant.
 Fertilise and water often during summer

 20171223_170000.jpg